EVIL EASTER THEME

 * Eostre by M. Conant-Carr

-* The Hatchling by Stephen Hunt
+* The Hatchling by Stephen R. Hunt

 The Easter Hunt by Merrick Attus